 The Elitist Narcissist

 This breed of person does anything to climb to the “top,” win and completely dominate others.
 Elitist narcissists are convinced that they are better than everyone else often due to their achievements or backgrounds (or simply the fact that they were born that way) and thus deserve special treatment.
 Their sense of entitlement bleeds into every area of life, from work to the family environment.
-Harboring a severely inflated self-image, Elitist narcissists are skilled self-promoters, braggers, and one-uppers.
+Harboring a severely inflated ego, Elitist narcissists are skilled self-promoters, braggers, and one-uppers.
 They have a cut-throat need to be the “best” and prove themselves to be intellectually superior all the time and at all costs.

 The Malignant Narcissist

 The behavior of malignant narcissists often overlaps with that of psychopaths and those with antisocial personality disorder.
 Malignant narcissists often have no regard or interest in moral vs. immoral behavior and don’t feel remorse for their actions.
 This subgroup is characterized by an arrogant and inflated sense of self-worth that delights in “outsmarting” others.
 This type of narcissist can often be found in prisons, gangs, and drug rehabilitation centers, although many manage to run afoul of the law.

 Now that you have read through the different “flavors” of narcissism you might be thinking, “what next?”

 The most powerful way to regain your personal power as an empath in the face of narcissism is learning how to respect your needs, desires, and boundaries.
 Often this involves severing contact with such people.
 I recommend reading our article on how to love yourself more for further direction.

 There are so many empaths out there currently struggling to catch a breath of air in the large murky ocean of narcissism saturating their lives.
 If you are one of these people, I hope that this article can be a starting place to help heal your life.
 You’re also invited to unload your experiences in the comments area (rants and emotional catharsis encouraged).